Stepping up to lead with courage, passion and integrity

 Under the guidance of experienced board directors and industry experts, female leaders will be equipped with the essential foundational knowledge, the skills, the connections, the voice and the confidence to become a highly skilled Board Director and take their seat at the Board table.

-Applications for the 2023 intake of the Board Readiness Program are now open until 24 March 2023.
+Applications for the 2024 intake of the Board Readiness Program will open on 1st March 2024.